Manage Corporation Whilst Disqualified

-This matter is summary and will be dealt with in the Local Court.
+This matter is a summary offence and will be dealt with in the Magistrates Court.

-- That you are disqualified from managing a corporation under a specific part of the Corporations Act (Part 2D.6)
+- That they were disqualified from managing a corporation under a specific part of the Corporations Act (Part 2D.6);

-- (a) That you made decisions which affected the whole or a substantial part of the business; or (b) That you made decisions which had the capacity to significantly affect a corporations financial standing; or (c) That you communicated instructions to the directors of the corporation which are not given by way of advice and fall within your professional capacity within the corporation, and the directors are accustomed to act in accordance with your instructions
+- That they made decisions which affected the whole or a substantial part of the business; which had the capacity to significantly affect a corporations financial standing; or that they communicated instructions to the directors of the corporation which were not given by way of advice and fall within their professional capacity within the corporation, and the directors were accustomed to act in accordance with their instructions

-It is a defence to this charge if you have obtained permission from ASIC to act as a director.
+An accused has a defence to this charge if they had obtained permission from ASIC to act as a director.

-You will be able to successfully defend the charge if you can show that you were not acting in a management capacity but rather, were simply providing advice and/or guidance whilst the actual directors maintained the ultimate decision making capability.
+An accused will also be able to successfully defend the charge if they can show that they were not acting in a management capacity but rather, were simply providing advice and/or guidance whilst the actual directors maintained the ultimate decision-making capability.

-It is an offence under the Corporations Act to manage a corporation whilst disqualified from doing so.
+It is an offence under Section 206A of the Corporations Act to manage a corporation whilst disqualified from doing so.

-- You have been convicted of a major offence under the Corporations Law or an offence of dishonesty under the state legislation.
+- They have been convicted of a major offence under the Corporations Law or an offence of dishonesty under the state legislation.

-- You have been disqualified by ASIC directly or by court order for conduct related to previous poor management of companies.
+- They have been disqualified by ASIC directly or by court order for conduct related to previous poor management of companies.